JiriCepelkaFirstLineSoftware/SelectOneAndManyWithHTML/README.md

 # SelectOneAndManyWithHTML
 These files are Episerver CMS editors for EPiServer.Shell.ObjectEditing.SelectOneAttribute and EPiServer.Shell.ObjectEditing.SelectManyAttribute that do not encode HTML so they enable one to use HTML along the EPiServer.Shell.ObjectEditing.ISelectionFactory implementation.
-How to use modified editors you can check in ColorSelectionFactory.cs.

 ### How to